 \subsection{The odd categorified quantum group}

-In \cite{BE2} Ellis and Brundan give a minimal presentation of the 2-category $\oUqp$ that requires the invertibility of certain maps.
+In \cite{BE2} Ellis and Brundan give a minimal presentation of the 2-category $\oUcat$ that requires the invertibility of certain maps.
 Here we give a more traditional presentation by including the additional relations on 2-morphisms that are equivalent to the invertibility of these maps.
-Ellis and Brundan also first define a graded 2-supercategory $\oUcat$ and then pass to its $(Q,\Pi)$-envelope $\oUqp$ in the sense of section~\ref{sec:QPi-envelope}.
-Here we define the $(Q,\Pi)$-envelope directly adopting the convention that a 1-morphism of the form $Q^m\Pi^aF$ is written as $\Pi^a F \la m \ra$; that is, we use the grading shift notation $\la m \ra$, rather than $Q^m$.

-\begin{definition} The odd $2$-supercategory $\oUqp=\oUqp(\mf{sl}_2)$ is the $2$-supercategory consisting of \begin{itemize} \item objects $\l$ for $\l \in \Z$, \item for a signed sequence $\underline{\epsilon}=(\epsilon_1,\epsilon_2, \dots, \epsilon_m)$, with $\epsilon_1,\dots,\epsilon_m \in \{+,-\}$, define
+\begin{definition} The odd $2$-supercategory $\oUcat=\oUcat(\mf{sl}_2)$ is the $2$-supercategory consisting of \begin{itemize} \item objects $\l$ for $\l \in \Z$, \item for a signed sequence $\underline{\epsilon}=(\epsilon_1,\epsilon_2, \dots, \epsilon_m)$, with $\epsilon_1,\dots,\epsilon_m \in \{+,-\}$, define

 where $\cal{E}_{+}:=\cal{E}$ and $\cal{E}_{-}:= \cal{F}$.
 A $1$-morphisms from $\l$ to $\l'$ is a formal finite direct sum of strings